JusticeEli/SchoolManagement/README.md

 Teachers can
-- easily update marks of students remotely
+- Easily update marks of students remotely
-- contact their respective parents
+- Contact their respective parents
 - Schedule Real-Time video calls and chats .

 ## Tech Stack